-So, to just help you along in your quest to have a better understanding about the breed, we have selected just three facts.
+So, to just help you along in your quest to have a better understanding of the breed, we have selected just three facts.

 - The Ausky name may not be that accurate.

-Even though the Ausky name is quite common, and you can understand why, there are some that argue that it does not apply to this mix.
+Even though the Ausky name is quite common, and you can understand why some argue that it does not apply to this mix.
 Instead, some point to an Australian Shepherd and Siberian Husky mix, so you have to check on the mix before you get your puppy.

 - They can be rather independent.